 It is usually more affordable to hire an agreed surveyor to resolve disputes, however, you should remember that your neighbour will have the right to engage their own surveyor, and you will have to pay their fees.

-At Prinsegate Chartered Surveyors, we’re making party wall agreements, valuations and surveys more straightforward, useful and affordable than ever before.
+The team organises party wall agreements, valuations and surveys in a more straightforward, useful and affordable manner than ever before.